Position InformationThe County of Sonoma's Department of Health Services seeks candidates for

 - Processing agency referrals to address the many social determinants of health such as access to food, affordable health care, housing, education, jobs, parenting information, family counseling, health education, legal assistance, and violence prevention/early intervention resources

-The ideal candidate for this position will be a detail-oriented, organized, self-starter with strong communication, customer service, and computer skills.
-In addition, they will possess:
+The ideal candidates for Public Health Nurse II positions will be self- starters that are detail-oriented, organized, and have strong communication, customer service, and computer skills.
+In addition, they will also possess:

 - Experience working in community/clinic/public health settings with medically fragile individuals

 - Working knowledge of modern public health practices and community-based resources

 - The ability to work independently and in close collaboration with a multi-disciplinary team

 - A commitment to using evidence-based tools, and interest in tracking outcomes for continuous quality improvement

 - The ability to develop therapeutic relationships, and utilize concepts of reflection and motivational interviewing

 - The ability to talk to people from diverse backgrounds and communities, engage them in conversations about their health and wellbeing, and ask the difficult questions so you and your clients may work together to better support their needs

 The Department of Health Services currently has a position available in the following program: